Computer Algebra and Material Design: Symmetry in C

 Let ``hh'' be the Fock matrix, used in the model computation of the electronic structure of C$_{60}$, with the same parameter as in the previous section.
 The generators of the group g1,g2,g3 are the same as defined previously.
 The eigenvalue problem is solved now.
 The last part of the following computation is to extract the basis set of the eigenspaces.
 (The secular equation is representable as the product of polynomials equipped the parameter for the transfer integrals.
 See the appendix \ref{AnalyticSpectra}.)

+This function sets non-zero matrix elements $h_{ij}$, when the symmetry of the molecule demand the bond between site ``i'' and ``j''.
+To do this, the bond defined in the list ``a'', in the argument of this function, is transferred to equivalent bonds in the symmetry of the group ``GP''.

-The eight polynomials of the eigenvalues, decomposed up to the field of rational number are given as the table \ref{typeofsols}, and The basis vectors in the eigenspace are allotted into the irreducible representations.
+The eight polynomials of the eigenvalues, decomposed up to the field of rational number are given as the table \ref{typeofsols}, and the basis vectors in the eigenspace are allotted into the irreducible representations.

 The representations of I.3 and I.4 or I.5 and I.6 belong to the same eigenspace, specified by the same polynomial.
 The automorphism of the cyclotomic field (E(5)+E(5)\verb!^!4$\rightarrow$E(5)\verb!^!2 + E(5)\verb!^!3), which forms a group, interchanges these pairs of the irreducible representation, and consequently, also interchanges the vector solutions x of the equation p(H)$\cdot$x=0.
 From the viewpoint of the Galois theory, Let us review the situation.
 Take the last polynomial of the four degrees.
-The 8-th polynomial in the above table has C4 as the Galois group\cite{GaloisType}, and the four roots are transported with each other by the operation of this group( as $\rm 1 \rightarrow 2 \rightarrow 3 \rightarrow 4 \rightarrow 1$, by a certain sequential order of the roots.)
+The 8-th polynomial in the above table has C4 as the Galois group, and the four roots are transported with each other by the operation of this group( as $\rm 1 \rightarrow 2 \rightarrow 3 \rightarrow 4 \rightarrow 1$, by a certain sequential order of the roots.) \begin{remark} The Galois group of the polynomial is computed by GAP.

+The command Galoistype(f) computes the Galois Group of the polynomial f, and returns an integer i if the Galois group is isomorphic to TransitiveGroup(n, i), where n is the degree of f. \end{remark}

 Let us represent this Galois group concretely as the operation of the eigenvectors.
-The polynomial splits in four polynomials of one degree in the 15-th cyclotomic field $\mathbb{Q}_{15}$(see the remark \cite{CommentOnSplittingField}.)
-The generalized eigenvalue problem is solved again in this field, for which CF(15) is the notation in GAP.)
+The polynomial splits in four polynomials of one degree in the 15-th cyclotomic field $\mathbb{Q}_{15}$.
+The generalized eigenvalue problem is solved again in this field, for which CF(15) is the notation in GAP.

+\begin{remark} In fact, the splitting field of the polynomial \verb!x_1^4+6*x_1^3-4*x_1^2-54*x_1-29! is not $\mathbb{Q}_{15}$ ( of the extension of eight degrees to $\mathbb{Q}$), but $\mathbb{Q}$(a) (of the extension of four degrees to $\mathbb{Q}$), the latter of which is obtained by adding one of the solution ``a'' of this polynomial to $\mathbb{Q}$.
+It is equal to $\mathbb{Q}$(\verb!E(15)+E(15)^14!) (denoted as NF(15,[1,14]) in GAP).
+To be exact, one should discuss in this field. \end{remark}

 The Galois group of $\mathbb{Q}_{15}$ is computed as.

 The generator g.1 is the map, replacing E(15)$\rightarrow$ E(15)\verb!^!11, of order 2, and g.2, E(15)$\rightarrow$ E(15)\verb!^!7, of order 4.
 The latter generator, in table \ref{typeofsols2}, transports the 6-th eigenspace to the 7-th, the 7-th to the 8-th, in turn, and the 10-th to the 6-th, generating the group C$_4$ ( the forth cyclic group.), realizing the Galois group of the polynomial \verb!x_1^4+6*x_1^3-4*x_1^2-54*x_1-29! as the following computation verifies.